ahmedhussien9/Github-Profile-App/README.md

 This is an Ionic app for github profile information

 # What is this repository for ?
-this repository about ionic 3 app that help you to search for any user information in Github and get has information as well the repositories which made by the user# How do I get set up ?
+this repository about ionic 3 app that help you to search for any user information in Github and get has information as well the repositories which made by the user.

 # How do I get set up ?
 1- Ionic Cli